-The easiest way to prevent this kind of mix-up is to find out who’s in charge of things like building access, security and electrical facilities (in case the audio technicians need to make any special arrangements) – and then pass their contact information along.
+The easiest way to prevent this kind of mix-up and ensure good audio service during your event is to find out who’s in charge of things like building access, security and electrical facilities (in case the audio technicians need to make any special arrangements) – and then pass their contact information along.
 When your conference services provider is able to get answers to logistics questions on its own, that’s one less thing you have to worry about.

 How Much Time Do You Have?

 Related to the point above, it’s important that you allow for enough time before and after the conference to get everything done.
 Before the conference begins, you’ll want to be sure there’s time for assembling and configuring the interpreting booths, as well as distributing headsets to those attendees who need them.

 On the other side of the coin, you should be aware of any time limits at the end of the conference – has someone else rented out the space after you’re done?
 Do they lock up the building at a certain time?
 These are the kinds of things to keep in mind, so that you’ll have enough time after the conference for interpreting booths to be dismantled and packed up, without interfering with anyone else’s plans.